aaronallen8455/graph-trace/README.md

   If you have a function binding that takes a rank-n quantified type as a parameter, this can cause compilation with the plugin to fail.
 With GHC 9.2 and above, giving a type signature to the binding will resolve the issue.
+- __Performance__
+  Since additional work must be done to instrument the code, compilation may be noticeably slower than normal.
+Additionally, the instrumented program may perform worse due to the additional work of emitting traces.
 - __View patterns__
   Traces for function calls in view patterns get associated to the node one level up from the function using the view pattern.
 - __Pattern synonyms__
   Function calls in pattern synonym matches do not get traced.
+- It probably goes without saying but you should not compile production deployments with this plugin.
 - The plugin does not support GHC versions less than 8.10.x